Pirate Galaxy

 Pirate Galaxy is a free-to-play, massive multiplayer online game written in Java.
-Players can operate spaceships, explore vast amount of planets, mine minerals, and fight other players and enemies in the planetary combat.
+Players can operate spaceships, explore a collection of planets, mine minerals, and fight other players and enemies in the planetary combat.
 The game features 3D graphics and runs from a downloadable client.

 Story

 The game's story revolves around an organization called The Mantis who have conquered many star systems, leaving only a few pilots to recruit others to fight back.

-Players take on the role of a smuggler on the planet Calabash in the Vega system.
-As the player progresses through the game, they travel to various planets, including Axiom, and eventually join The Colonials, who were previously their enemies.
-Following a battle with the Mantis mothership, the player gains access to the Antares star system, where they meet the Admiral and help him find his daughter.
+Players take on the role of a smuggler on the planet Kalabesh in the Vega system.
+As the player progresses through the game, they travel to various planets, and eventually join The Colonials, who were previously their enemies.
+After a battle with the Mantis mothership, the player gains access to the Antares star system, where they meet the Admiral and help him find his daughter.

 Later, the player travels to the Gemini system and meets Isaac, Sara, and the survivors of the war with The Mantis.
 They then move on to the Mizar system, where they encounter the Baum Arian Fighters, and eventually reach their own star system, Sol, which is now controlled by the Imperials.
-After a boss battle with Lord Fam Doom, the player gains entrance to the Draconis system, where they meet the Methanides and defeat the Mantis Queen to complete the ancient artifact.
+After a boss battle with Lord Fam Doom, the player gains entrance to the Draconis system, where they meet the Methanoids and defeat the Mantis Queen to complete the ancient artifact.

 The game's final system, the Sirius Singularity, is accessed through a wormhole that opens after the player experiments with the artifact.
-This new system is rich with wealth and is inhabited by both the Mantis and rogue Methanide criminals, as well as a new type of NPC called "The Ancients".
+This new system is rich with wealth and is inhabited by both the Mantis and rogue Methanoid criminals, as well as a race called "The Ancients".
 The latest system, Tau Ceti, has recently been completed with the fourth and final part being released.